aspose-3d/Aspose.3D-Doc-md/english/net/developer-guide/rendering/render-a-scene-into-the-cubemap-with-six-faces/_index.md

 {{% /alert %}}
 ## **Capture a cubemap with six faces**
 In this article, we create a Camera and two Light objects to capture the cubemap, also create a cubemap render target with depth texture, create a viewport and finally get the cubemap texture.
-The ITextureCubemap class retrieves the cubemap texture and the CubeFaceData class allows to access faces of the cubemap, and then export into the supported image format.
+The `ITextureCubema`p class retrieves the cubemap texture and the `CubeFaceData` class allows to access faces of the cubemap, and then export into the supported image format.
 ### **Programming Sample**
 This code example renders a scene into the cubemap with six faces and export into the image format.